ararslan/CirrusCI.jl/README.md

 ### Code Coverage

 Collection of code coverage is supported on all platforms.
-However, submission of coverage information to [Codecov](https://codecov.io) is not supported on FreeBSD due to [limitations](https://github.com/codecov/uploader/issues/849) in Codecov's uploader.
+Submission of coverage information to [Codecov](https://codecov.io) is supported using Codecov's official command line interface, which should theoretically work on any platform.
-Coverage submission is skipped on FreeBSD without affecting the build status.
-Submission of coverage information to [Coveralls](https://coveralls.io) is currently unsupported, though requesting it will similarly not affect the build status.
+Submission to [Coveralls](https://coveralls.io) is not supported, but requesting it does not affect the build status.

+> [!NOTE]
+> `cirrusjl coverage codecov` can be very slow on FreeBSD because it needs to compile the
+> Codecov CLI from source in every run.
+I've seen this take roughly 6-7 minutes.
+Most
+> other platforms can use Codecov's prebuilt binaries, in which case this step takes just
+> a few seconds.

 ### Projects in Subdirectories